ThatHg/PostOutlineShader/README.md

 # PostOutlineShader

-Creates an outline on meshes in unity on which are marked with layer Outline.
+Creates an outline around objects in unity which are marked as layer "Outline".

 1. Create a layer "Outline"
 2. Set an object to that layer.